intel-lab-lkp/linux/Documentation/driver-api/media/tx-rx.rst

 The :ref:`V4L2_CID_LINK_FREQ <v4l2-cid-link-freq>` control is used to tell the receiver the frequency of the bus (i.e. it is not the same as the symbol rate).

+On devices where the link frequency isn't configurable, the link_freq field of struct v4l2_mbus_config is recommended over controls for conveying the link frequency to the downstream driver in the pipeline.

 ``.enable_streams()`` and ``.disable_streams()`` callbacks
 ^^^^^^^^^^^^^^^^^^^^^^^^~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~